findologic/libflexport/README.md

 * No limited file size for XML because of pagination.
 * Using multiple usergroups per product.

-The key advantage for CSV is that it is possible to use way more groups and XML usergroups.
+The key advantage for CSV is that it is possible to use way more groups than XML usergroups.
 On the other hand:

 * Groups only regulate visibility - it's not possible to show different values per group.
 * The format is prone to encoding issues if non-UTF-8 data is fed into it.